 Our commercial success will depend in part on obtaining patent protection for any products and other technologies we might develop, and successfully defending any patents we obtain against third-party challenges.
-See "Business - License, Development and Collaboration Agreements".
-The assignment and transfer of the camsirubicin (formerly GPX-150) patent portfolio from TacticGem, LLC ("TacticGem") to us has been completed.
-We filed and have been granted in the U.S. and various countries around the world patents for antibodies that target uPAR for our MNPR-101 program.
-We have also been granted in the U.S. and various countries around the world patents to a specific sequence of amino acids on uPAR, to which our MNPR-101 antibody binds.
-We are currently prosecuting this patent in other countries around the world to further protect MNPR-101.
-We also have jointly applied for patents with our collaborator, NorthStar, for MNPR-101-Zr and MNPR-101-RIT conjugates.
+See "Business - License, Development and Collaboration Agreements."
+Pursuant to the terms of our license agreement with AstraZeneca for ALXN1840, we obtained the intellectual property portfolio for ALXN1840, including exclusive license and prosecution of over 86 patent applications granted, published, or pending in over 30 countries worldwide.
+ALXN1840 has orphan drug designation in the U.S. and EU as well as Fast Track designation from the FDA.
+In the U.S., these include 5 granted patents, 6 published patent applications, and 2 private and pending applications with the earliest expiration expected in 2038.
+The patents cover methods of treatment and dosing of ALXN1840 for Wilson disease, methods of manufacture for tetrathiomolybdate, and certain drug product formulations.

+While we have filed multiple patents around MNPR-101 for radiopharmaceutical use, our composition of matter patent for MNPR-101 itself and the patent on the epitope to which MNPR-101 binds are both expiring soon and cannot be relied upon for ongoing protection.
+We also have jointly applied for patents with NorthStar, one of which is in their control to prosecute and maintain.

 The patent process is subject to numerous risks and uncertainties, and there can be no assurance that we will be successful in obtaining and defending patents.
-See "Business - Intellectual Property Portfolio and Exclusivity".
+See "Business - Intellectual Property Portfolio and Exclusivity."
 These risks and uncertainties include without limitation the following: